haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   A TRILL solution might or might not be easily adaptable to handling provider VALNs.

 ### 3.7.
 Operational Equivalence
+  As with any extension to an existing architecture, it would be useful -- though not strictly necessary -- to be able to describe or consider a TRILL solution as equivalent to an exsiting link layer component.
+Such equivalence provides a validation model for the architecture and a way for users to predict the effect of the use of a TRILL solution on a deployed Ethernet.
+In this case, 'user' refers to users of the Ethernet protocol, whether at the host (data segments), bridge (ST control segments), or VLAN (VLAN protocol).

+  This provides a sanity check, i.e., "we got it right if we can exchange a TRILL solution component or components with an X" (where "X" might be a single bridge, a hub, or some other link layer abstraction).
+It does not matter whether "X" can be implemented on the same scale as the corresponding TRILL solution.
+It also does not matter if it can -- there may be utility to deploying the TRILL solution components incrementally, in ways that a single "X" could not be installed.

+  For example, if a TRILL solution's components were equivalent to a single IEEE 802.1D bridge, it would mean that they would -- as a whole - participate in the STP.
+This need not require that TRILL solution components would propagate STP, any more than a bridge need do so in its on-board control.
+It would mean that the solution would interact with BPDUs at the edge, where the solution would -- again, as a whole - participate as if a single node in the spanning tree.

+  Note that this equivalence is not required; a soluyion may act as if an IEEE 802.1 hub, or may not have a corresponding equivalent link layer component at all.

 ### 3.8.
 Optimizations
 ### 3.9.
 Internet Architecture Issues